strimzi/proposals/088-rebalance-progress-status.md

 The formulas used to calculate field value per  `KafkaRebalance`  state:

+#### State: `Ready`

+The rebalance has not started yet so no data surrounding partition movement is available yet, so we set the field to an empty JSON object.

 #### State: `Rebalancing`

-$$
-\text{executorState} = \langle \text{JSON payload from "/kafkacruisecontrol/state?substates=executor" endpoint} \rangle
-$$
+The field will be assigned the "non-verbose" JSON payload of the [/kafkacruisecontrol/state?substates=executor](https://github.com/linkedin/cruise-control/wiki/REST-APIs#query-the-state-of-cruise-control) endpoint of the Cruise Control REST API.

 #### State: `Stopped`

-$$
-\text{executorState} = \langle \text{Previous JSON payload from "/kafkacruisecontrol/state?substates=executor" endpoint} \rangle
-$$

 Once a rebalance has been stopped, it cannot be resumed.
 However, the `executorState` information from when before the rebalance was stopped may still be of value to users.
 Therefore, we reuse the same value of `executorState` from the previous update.

+#### State: `Ready`

+The rebalance is complete in this state so we hardcode the value to an empty JSON object.

 ### Progress Update Cadence

-For ease of implementation and minimizing the load on the CruiseControl REST API server, the operator will only query the `/kafkacruisecontrol/state?substates=executor` endpoint and update the progress `ConfigMap` upon `KafkaRebalance` resource reconciliation.
+For ease of implementation and minimizing the load on the CruiseControl REST API server, the operator will only query the `/kafkacruisecontrol/state?substates=executor` endpoint and update the `ConfigMap` upon `KafkaRebalance` resource reconciliation.

 In the event that Cruise Control runs into an error when rebalancing, the operator will transition the `KafkaRebalance` resource to the `NotReady` state, remove the `progress` section, and delete the progress `ConfigMap`.
-In the event that the Cruise Control REST API returns an error or fails to respond to the operator when querying the `/kafkacruisecontrol/state?substates=executor` endpoint during a rebalance, the operator will add a condition entry for the `Rebalancing` type with the message "Failed to retrieve rebalance progress" but leave the existing progress section and progress `ConfigMap` as is.
+In the event that the Cruise Control REST API returns an error or fails to respond to the operator when querying the `/kafkacruisecontrol/state?substates=executor` endpoint during a rebalance, the operator will add a "Warning" condition with error message from the failed REST API call but leave the existing progress section and progress `ConfigMap` as is.

-When Cruise Control state retrievel failed, the `KafkaRebalance` resource would be updated as follows:
+When Cruise Control state retrieval fails, the `KafkaRebalance` resource will be updated as follows:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2